 How to apply

-How to apply - health and wellbeing grants
+How to apply - Large Health and Wellbeing grants

 Applications must follow the latest application guidelines.
 Please read this first as it outlines the criteria for potential project approval.

 Applying for a grant

-There are two stages in the grant application process:
+There are two stages in the large grant application process:

-1. An outline application for a Health and Wellbeing grant
+1. An outline application for a Large Health and Wellbeing grant

 (Please note there is a different application process for medical research projects.)

 - The Health and Wellbeing application form brings together basic information to enable the Trustees to confirm whether or not The Evelyn Trust is able to consider the application further.
 Applications need to be accompanied by a letter from the head of the organisation applying.

 - Health and Wellbeing applications may be submitted at any time up to a deadline of midnight on 30 November preceding the grant year beginning from, usually, the following July.
 These are reviewed by Trustees at their January meeting.

 - A few projects may be approved at the January Trustees meeting without further review.
 Other projects will either go on to the review stage or be declined.